-When you want to copy and paste the just the text, press Ctrl + Shift + V. I use this time saving keyboard shortcut everyday.
+When you want to copy and paste just the text, press Ctrl + Shift + V. I use this time-saving keyboard shortcut every day.

 How To Lock a Chromebook Screen

 Whether you are a teacher or student you should never walk away from your Chromebook without signing out or locking your Chromebook.
-This is especially true if you are using the tips I’ve shared in this post to keep your Chrome from going to sleep.
+This is especially true if you are using the tips I’ve shared in my post about how to keep your Chrome from going to sleep.

 You can quickly lock your Chromebook screen by pressing Search + L.

-How To Quickly Spilt the Screen on a Chromebook
+How To Quickly Split the Screen on a Chromebook

 First, click and hold on one of the tabs and drag it down so it moves to its own Chrome window.

-Second we are going to use the bracket keys (next to the P key) to move our windows.
+Second, we will use the bracket keys (next to the P key) to move our windows.

 Click on one window and then press Alt + [.
-This will move the window to the the left side of the screen.
+This key combination will move the window to the left side of the screen.

 Now the two windows should be side by side.